Dhiraj Kandel

 To get a student visa, students typically need to show:

-Loan approval letters (if funding is via education loan)
+Loan approval letters (if funding is via an education loan)

 Below is a step-by-step guide to the F-1 visa process, along with important documentation you’ll need.